Rockvole/indoor-air-quality-dashboard/README.md

 indoor-air-quality-dashboard
 ==============================

-LAMP based Indoor Air Quality Web Dashboard for the foobot.
+LAMP based Indoor Air Quality Web Dashboard for the foobot and the awair.

 Dashboard was originally designed for the Particle Photon - hardware and firmware for recording sensor data and sending to the dashboard can be seen at [indoor-air-quality-particle](https://github.com/Rockvole/indoor-air-quality-particle)